Shehu Ladan

-Alhaji Shehu Ladan (21 September 1952 – 04 October 2011) was a Nigerian lawyer, philanthropist and oil and gas management strategist from Kaduna State who has contributed to the socio-economic activities of the state and Nigeria at large in different capacities.
+Shehu Ladan (21 September 1952 – 4 October 2011) was a Nigerian lawyer, philanthropist and oil and gas management strategist from Kaduna State.
+Who has contributed to the socio-economic activities of the state and Nigeria at large in different capacities.
 He was the immediate past Group Managing Director of NNPC in Nigeria.

-Biography

 Personal life and education

-Alhaji Shehu Ladan was married to Hajiya Aishahtu Shehu Ladan and together they gave birth to 8 children; Umar Shehu Ladan, Yakubu Shehu Ladan, Ruakayya Shehu Ladan, Abubakar Shehu Ladan, [./Https://m.guardian.ng/tag/muktar-shehu-ladan/ Mukhtar Shehu Ladan], Mubarak Shehu Ladan, Amina Shehu Ladan and Bashir Shehu Ladan.
+Ladan was married to Hajiya Aishahtu Shehu Ladan and together they gave birth to 8 children; Umar Shehu Ladan, Yakubu Shehu Ladan, Ruakayya Shehu Ladan, Abubakar Shehu Ladan, Mukhtar Shehu Ladan, Mubarak Shehu Ladan, Amina Shehu Ladan and Bashir Shehu Ladan.

 Late Ladan had his early education at N.A Primary School Tudun Wada before proceeding to Sheikh Sabah College (now Sardauna Memorial College) in Kaduna where he obtained his WASC.
 He obtained his bachelor (LLB) and masters (LLM) Law degrees at Ahmadu Bello University in Zaria.
 He is also an alumnus of Harvard Business School, Oxford University and University of Dundee.